AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 ## Generating the Flame Graph

-To view the flame graph, run the program and then open the resulting profile in the **pprof tool** web GUI (at http://localhost:6060 in this example).
+To view the flame graph, run the program and then open the resulting profile in the **pprof tool** web GUI (ie, at http://localhost:6060 for this example).

 ```shell
 $ go run main.go